11 Signs of Alzheimer's Disease: Or Are You Just Getting Older?

 On the other hand, occasionally everyone makes a bad decision, but usually these aren't repeated time and time again in dangerous situations.
 Safety is an important consideration in patients with Alzheimer's.

 Withdrawal From Social Involvement

 Hobbies, projects, and group gatherings may become a thing of the past.
 They may no longer enjoy watching sports and cannot keep up with their favorite teams progress.
 Difficulties with conversation may interfere with their ability to keep up with the group.
 Depression or anxiety can set in and affect the desire to be social at all.

-Loneliness can be a major problem for elderly people without signs or symptoms of Alzheimer's too, and we all should be mindful of the need to be kind and generous with our time to this important, yet at risk, group of our society.
+Loneliness can be a major problem for elderly people without signs or symptoms of Alzheimer's too.
+We all should be mindful of the need to be kind and generous with our time to this important, yet at risk, group of our society.

 Quality of Life In Alzheimer's